-110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer
+110 FCM Core Clerkship (0.5 - 2.5 units) Fall, Winter, Spring, Summer

 A required core clerkship in Family Medicine where students learn to provide primary care in an outpatient setting.
 Under supervision and with instruction, students perform ambulatory visits for chronic care, acute care and preventive care.

-130.01 Outpatient Family Medicine Apprenticeship CIEx (3 units) Fall, Winter, Spring, Summer
+130.01 CIEx - Outpatient Family Medicine Apprenticeship (3 units) Fall, Winter, Spring, Summer

 This is a Bridges Curriculum Clinical Immersive Experience (CIEx), which provide medical students in Foundations 2 opportunities to broaden and enhance their professional development in health care settings different from those of their core clerkships.
 San Francisco Free Clinic provides free primary care and urgent care for uninsured individuals in San Francisco.
 Students will work with family physicians and general internists to provide ambulatory care to primarily adult patients.

-Restrictions: Foundations 2 students Activities: Clinical Clerkship
+Restrictions: Foundations 2 students Activities: Direct - Clinical Experience/Patient Contact

 This is a Bridges Curriculum Clinical Immersive Experience (CIEx), which provide medical students in Foundations 2 opportunities to broaden and enhance their professional development in health care settings different from those of their core clerkships.
 In this course, students will engage in family practice with a specific emphasis on maternity care.